peijunz/cache-server/Readme.md

 	suitable for shared memory.
 - gfclient_download - a binary executable that serves as a workload generator for the proxy.
 It downloads the requested files, using the current directory as a prefix for all paths.
+You must specify the correct port to use.
 - gfclient_measure - a binary executable that serves as a workload generator for the proxy.
 It measures the performance of the proxy, writing one entry in the metrics file for each chunk of data received.
+You must specify the correct port to use.
 - webproxy.c - (modify) this is the main file for the webproxy program.
 Only small modifications are necessary.
 In addition to setting up the callbacks for the gfserver library, you may need to pre-create a pool of shared memory